elizabrock/CSSE-490/unit-1-getting-a-running-start/week-01-getting-a-running-start/1-course-overview-and-project-brainstorming.md

 * Managing your own time and tasks
   * You have to manage your own attention without the threat a manager wandering by to ask you why you're watching cartoons in the middle of the workday

-In short:  You have to ask like a senior engineer instead of junior engineer ;)
+In short:  You have to act like a senior engineer instead of junior engineer ;)

 ### Next up: Your remote work preferences